On $k$-neighborly reorientations of oriented matroids

-\begin{question} Is it true that $m(\mathcal{M},k)\le c_r(n,k)$, for all $n> r\ge 3$, $0\leq k\leq \lfloor\frac{r-1}{2}\rfloor$? \end{question} The above question holds for $k=0$, since all oriented matroids of given rank $r$ and number $n$ of elements have at most the number of acyclic reorientations of (any) uniform oriented matroid~\cite{Cor80}, moreover it holds trivially for $n\le r+2$ (\Cref{oneclass_r+2}).
+\begin{question} Is it true that $m(\mathcal{M},k)\le c_r(n,k)$, for any rank $r\ge 3$ oriented matroid $\mathcal{M}$ on $n> r$ elements and $0\leq k\leq \lfloor\frac{r-1}{2}\rfloor$? \end{question} The above question holds for $k=0$, since all oriented matroids of given rank $r$ and number $n$ of elements have at most the number of acyclic reorientations of (any) uniform oriented matroid~\cite{Cor80}, moreover it holds trivially for $n\le r+2$ (\Cref{oneclass_r+2}).
 For $k=1$ \Cref{quest:kRoudneff} combines Roudneff's conjecture and~\cite[Question 2]{MR15}.
 Hence, the answer is positive for $k=1$ if $r\leq 5$.
-We prove in \Cref{prop:onlythebaseishard} that in order to answer \Cref{quest:kRoudneff} affirmatively for a fixed $r$ and $k$, it is enough to prove it for uniform oriented matoids with $r+1\leq n\leq 2(r-k)+1$ and all rank $r'\le r$ uniform oriented matroid $\M'$ on $n'=2(r'-k)+1$ elements.
+We prove in \Cref{prop:onlythebaseishard} that in order to answer \Cref{quest:kRoudneff} affirmatively for a fixed $r$ and $k$, it is enough to prove it for uniform oriented matroids with $r+1\leq n\leq 2(r-k)+1$ and all rank $r'\le r$ uniform oriented matroid $\M'$ on $n'=2(r'-k)+1$ elements.
 Thus, the question reduces to a finite number of cases.
 As a consequence we answer \Cref{quest:kRoudneff} in the positive for odd $r$ and $k=\lfloor\frac{r-1}{2}\rfloor$ ({\Cref{r_odd_max_ort}}).
 Moreover, in \Cref{coro_cyclique_unique} we answer \Cref{quest:kRoudneff} in the affirmative for $r=6$ and $k=2$.
 One might think that as in the Upper Bound Theorem~\cite{Mac} the reorientation class of $\mathcal{C}_r(n)$ is unique in attaining the maximum in \Cref{quest:kRoudneff}.
 However, in \Cref{thm_computer} we show that different reorientation classes attain $c_r(n,k)$, for $r=5,n=8,9$ and $k=2$ and for $r=7,n=10$ and $k=3$.